 - Remote monitoring of critical infrastructure for risk mitigation and improved maintenance

-Setting up Kosmos is easy with our step-by-step instructions and documentation.
+Setting up Kosmos is easy with our step-by-step guides.
 Once you have all the hardware you need, it should take less than 30 minutes to get up and running!

-All of the documentation for the hardware we support can be found here:
+All of the instructions for the hardware we support can be found here:

 - Hardware setup guides for all of the hardware listed above